 Global Health Opportunities

-The Office of Global Health Programs is a resource for medical students seeking international experiences.
+The Office of The Center for Global Health is a resource for medical students seeking international experiences.
 We facilitate the process for medical students of the University of Pennsylvania and for those international medical students whose home institutions have affiliation agreements with the University of Pennsylvania.
 Our colleagues in the UPHS offer a global health residency track.

 At Penn Med, you are invited to expand your knowledge about and experience in global health.
 Opportunities include: